 Men are more likely to develop bowel cancer than women and to mark Men’s Health Awareness Week from 11th to 17th June, we are looking at what men can do to improve their bowel health.

-Fifty five per cent of bowel cancer cases in the UK occur in men compared to 45% in woman.
+Fifty-five per cent of bowel cancer cases in the UK occur in men compared to 45% in women.

 Seven per cent of men will develop the disease, while in women it is 5%.